vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/encrypted-vmotion/README.md

 ### How do I use vSAN Encryption with Encrypted vMotion?

 In exactly the same way as you would with normal vMotion.
-It works perfectly.
+The two features operate independently of each other.

 ### Does Encrypted vMotion cause a VM to be slower?